return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         phy_device pointer

 .. _`phy_interrupt.description`:

 Description
 -----------

-Description: When a PHY interrupt occurs, the handler disables interrupts, and schedules a work task to clear the interrupt.
+When a PHY interrupt occurs, the handler disables interrupts, and schedules a work task to clear the interrupt.

 .. _`phy_enable_interrupts`: